 Q: I have cannas that have large red flowers in summer.
 There are bugs that live in the leaves and secrete a substance that sticks the leaves together, thus preventing them from opening properly as they grow.
 Any idea what it might be and how to get rid of them?

-A: You have canna leaf rollers – the larvae of a moth that lays her eggs on the canna leaves.
+A: You have canna leaf rollers, specifically the lesser canna leaf roller.
+The creatures you see are the larvae of a moth that lays her eggs on the canna leaves.
 When the pests hatch, they stitch the edges of the young leaves together, making a perfect hiding place.
 Keep an eye on the leaves as they unfurl and pull them apart.

 If you find the grub inside, flip it onto a surface nearby where a bird can get a snack.
-If you have too many plants to watch individually, spray the interior of the leaves as they unroll with B.t.
-(Green Light BT Worm Killer, Safer Caterpillar Killer, etc).
+If you have too many plants to watch individually, spray the interior of the leaves as they unroll with Bacillus thuringiensis (click for sources).